JonFD4/Sheldons-army/README.md

 4. **Game Result:** After each round, the result is displayed, including who won or if it was a tie and final result are displayed.

-6. The number of moves left is also dispalyed
+6. The number of moves left is also displayed

 7. **Reset Option:** A reset button is available to restart the game and reset the scores.
    - The reset button(play again) on widescreen sits beside the game board, underneath the score board.
 However, it appears above the gameboard when screen size is reduced.
-This iis done by create two buttons, similar function and using display:none property on under the unique attributes in media queries.
+This is done by creating two buttons, similar function and using display:none property on the unique attributes in media queries.

 8. There is a home button icon to send user back to the home page.